resid-saglam/DSA210_Course_Project/README.md

 ## YouTube Watching Habits: Analyzing Content, Time, and Location

 ### Description
-This project analyzes my personal YouTube watch history to uncover patterns in video consumption across different categories, times of the year, and locations.
-The aim is to understand how my viewing habits correlate with various contexts, such as being at home, on campus, or during specific times like midterm weeks or holidays.
+This project analyzes my personal YouTube watch history to uncover patterns in video consumption across different categories and times of the year.
+The aim is to understand how my viewing habits correlate with exam weeks.

 ### Dataset
 - **YouTube Watch History**
-- **Location Data**
 - **Video Categories**

 ### Tools and Methods
 - **Tools:**
+  - Google Take out for watch_history data
   - Python (pandas, matplotlib, seaborn, geopy)
   - Jupyter Notebook for data processing and analysis
-  - YouTube Data API for fetching video metadata
 - **Methods:**
   - Data cleaning and integration
   - Exploratory data analysis (EDA)
-  - Visualization of trends and correlations (bar charts, heatmaps, scatter plots)
+  - Visualization of trends and correlations (violin plots, heatmaps, line charts)
-  - Time-location alignment using GPS coordinates and timestamps

 ### Project Plan

 #### Data Collection
-- Export YouTube watch history
+- Exported YouTube watch history via Google Takeout
-- Gather location history

 #### Data Integration
-- Match YouTube watch history timestamps with location history timestamps
-- Use timestamps to categorize video watching behavior into time of day segments

-#### Data Enrichment
-- Retrieve additional metadata for videos, such as categories or tags
+- Machine Learning models to categorize the videos

 #### Analysis
 - Explore patterns in video consumption across different times of day, locations, and time periods
-- Investigate correlations between video watching behavior, location, and time
+- Investigate correlations between video watching behavior, and time

 #### Visualization
-- Develop visual representations like scatter plots, heatmaps to illustrate insights
+- Develop visual representations like violin plots, heatmaps to illustrate insights
 - Highlight trends such as the type of content watched during academic periods or at specific locations

+#### Machine Learning
+- ML models are used to categorize the data and make regressions to predict future

 #### Conclusion and Insights
-- Summarize findings
-- Propose recommendations
+- Confirm or reject that exam dates have an effect on my viewing habbits.

+#### Limitations
+- Accuracy of used ML models for categorization
+- Accuracy of one hot encoding performed for messure closeness to an exam week

+#### Future Work
+- Track next few months to check for evidence that regression was accurate
+- If no correlation id found, adjust my viewing habbits

 ### Deliverables
 - **GitHub Repository:** Publicly accessible repository containing:
   - Python scripts for data cleaning, enrichment, and analysis
   - Visualizations illustrating insights from the data
   - A detailed README.md explaining datasets, workflow, and findings
-- **Final Report:** A summary of key insights supported by visualizations, focusing on found conclusions
+- **Final Presentation:** A summary of key insights supported by visualizations, focusing on found conclusions